Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

   - System prompts ensure non-rhyming, reflective poetry
   - Personalized poem presentation with Gorlea signature
   - Removed "AI-Generated Poem" label for a more personal experience
+  - Implemented Gloria Hallelujah font for poems to create a handwritten style that's creative yet readable
+  - Repositioned Gorlea's signature to be directly under poem text for better visibility and layout
 - All core Memory Bank files are created and up to date.
 - Project cloned, dependencies installed, and Vite + React setup verified.
 - `.env` created for Firebase and OpenAI keys; `.gitignore` updated to exclude `.env`.